Lenovo LaptopLenovo ThinkPad Yoga 11e

 Step 5: Remove the wireless card

-• Disconnect two antennas, remove the screws securing the wireless card.
+• Disconnect two antennas, and remove the screws securing the wireless card.

 • The wireless card